AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-src.md

 ---
 description: Material file.
 Specifies material data, either in form of a single material catalog reference, or as one or two image or material data files, separated with a comma.
-seo-description: Material file.
-Specifies material data, either in form of a single material catalog reference, or as one or two image or material data files, separated with a comma.
-seo-title: src

 solution: Experience Manager
 title: src
-uuid: 52751bcc-a65d-4441-a3b5-802d27b54b54

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---